Resume Keywords: How to Use Them + List by Industry

 TripSuggest is seeking a competent travel booking agent with at least two years’ experience.
 Expert knowledge of Sabre CRS is required.
 Ideal candidate will have strong interpersonal skills and communication skills.
 Familiarity with Microsoft Office a plus.

+Most keywords you’ll take from a job listing like this will fit into your resume skills section.
 The list of skills for a resume is a great place to add both soft skills they’re looking for (e.g., interpersonal skills, communication skills) and hard skills (e.g., Microsoft Office, Sabre CRS).

-If it is more crucial to the position, give it a boost by speaking of these also in other areas, such as your resume summary or work experience.
+However, if it is more crucial to the position, give it a boost by speaking of these also in other areas, such as your resume summary or work experience.

 Here’s a sample resume summary: